 This ultra-modern kitchen shrugs off the usual buttoned-down look of its contemporaries with flashes of bright color throughout.
 The island features an expansive dark countertop with dining space, plus a tall wine rack and cooled storage rising above.
 This extra feature backs up a built-in range, with stainless steel hood vent overhead.

 18. Kitchen Island with Table Extension

-This bright kitchen stands below a massive vaulted ceiling with exposed natural wood beams, centered on a massive island with a full-size dining table extension for 3-sided eating (see more kitchen islands with seating here).
+This bright kitchen stands below a massive vaulted ceiling with exposed natural wood beams, centered on a massive island with a full-size dining table extension for 3-sided eating.
 The glass surface shows off the rich wood construction, which contrasts with the lighter hardwood flooring and white cabinetry throughout the kitchen.

 19. Kitchen Island with Wine Rack